SRamMohith/coursera-repo/README.md

 # Welcome

-This is a repository containing the files related to the web development course on coursera
+This is a repository containing all my files related to the course named "HTML, CSS and Javascript for Web Developers" on coursera.
+The course link is [here](https://www.coursera.org/learn/html-css-javascript-for-web-developers)